fscorrupt/awesome-stars/README.md

 - [JellyBookOrg/JellyBook](https://github.com/JellyBookOrg/JellyBook) - A nice way to read books and comics from Jellyfin
 - [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
 The backend is made with Flask and the frontend with Flutter.
 Easily add items to your shopping list before you go shopping.
 You can also c
 - [JagandeepBrar/lunasea](https://github.com/JagandeepBrar/lunasea) - Self-hosted software controller built using Flutter
-- [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
+- [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.